LanguageOfStress/language-of-stress-theory/README.md

 **For the complete theory, cite:**
 ```
 Pace, J. C. (2026).
-The Language of Stress: A Materialist Resolution
+The Language of Stress: The Architecture of Phenomenal Experience.
-to the Hard Problem of Consciousness.
 GitHub.
 https://github.com/LanguageOfStress/language-of-stress-theory
 ```